 Splitting stresses are circumferential tensile stresses reacting to the radially directed compressive stresses due to bond.

 Splitting stress defined above is a stress component that was not considered in the research projects summarized up to this point in this chapter.
 During the review of Uijl's work it will become apparent that this additional stress component contributes noticeably to the state of stress in pretensioned anchorage zones.
 In order to calculate the magnitude of the bursting stresses Uijl used Guyon's "symmetrical prism rule" which was originally developed for post-tensioned members.
-The only difference in its application to pretensioned members was the change in "transmission" length, which this author defined as the distance from the loaded face to the location in the member where the applied force was accounted for by lengthening the prism to accommodate the change in loading conditions.
-The author used the term $\beta$ to extend the length of the prism.
+The only difference in its application to pretensioned members was the change in "transmission" length, which this author defined as the distance from the loaded face to the location in the member where the applied force was uniformly distributed over the depth of the member.
+This difference was accounted for by lengthening the prism to accommodate the change in loading conditions.
+The author used the term β to extend the length of the prism.
 The equation for this term originated from Ruhnau and Kupfer (1977) equation for transmission length: